 Whilst as a parent you may think you are able to give your child permission to be at home, you cannot.
 The only person who can give permission for a child to be absent from school is the school's Headteacher.

 Most childhood sickness that prevents school attendance will be classed as authorised absence.
 However, if your child is frequently absent from school due to sickness, the school can ask that you provide medical evidence or they may have to stop authorising the absences.
 This does not mean that the school do not believe you or your child, but that they want to do the best for you by ensuring your child attends school as much as possible, providing extra support such as accessing the school nursing team if needed.
 As a parent you can help keep your child's level of absence down by sending them into school every day and arriving on time.
-In many schools the registers will close ½ hour after the beginning of the start of the school day.
+The registers will close ½ hour after the beginning of the start of the school day.
 Arriving after this time will mean your child is marked as having an unauthorised absence and this could lead to a fine being issued.

 Help support your child and your school by keeping absence rates down.
 Children who are frequently absent are usually those who fall behind and find it hard to keep friendships, which can lead to them being unhappy in school.